Yasht i Visperad: Name

-In the scholary literature, both the text and the liturgy are called Visperad.
+In the scholarly literature, both the text and the liturgy are called Visperad.
 The term in generally interpreted to mean all the ratus, i.e., a dedication to all the beneficial aspects of existence.
-In the Middle Persian Zoroastrian literature, however, the liturgy is called Yasht i Visperad, Yasht Visperad or Jesht i Visperad, meaning it is a Yasna ceremony (called Yasht in Middle Persian) in which the text of the Visperad is used.
+In the Middle Persian Zoroastrian literature, however, the liturgy is called Yasht i Visperad, Yasht Visperad or Jesht i Visperad, meaning it is a Yasna ceremony (called yasht in Middle Persian) in which the text of the Visperad is used.

 History

 Like other texts of the Avesta, the Visperad is assumed to be the product of layers of compositional and redactional work.
 Although, the concept of a ritual like the Visperad seems to go back to the common Indo-Iranian history, there is, e.g., no mention of such a ritual in Greek or Latin sources for the Achaemenid period.
 On the one hand, some scholars consider the Visperad ceremony to by a late and derivative work.
-Mary Boyce for instance assumes that it evolved during Sasanian times, in order to accompanie the Gahambar festivals.
+Mary Boyce for instance assumes that it evolved during the Sasanian Empire, in order to accompanie the Gahambar festivals.
 On the other hand, scholars like Kellens have observed some contextual differences between the Yasna and Visperad, which indicates that their traditions diverged already while Avestan was still a productive language.

-Textual evidence for the Visperad is first provided in the Zend of the Nerangestan, which shows that is was performed during Sasanian times.
+Textual evidence for the Visperad is first provided in the Zend of the Nerangestan, which shows that it was performed during the Sasanian Empire.
 During this time, it was performed by eight priests instead of only two today.
 Like the other variants of the Long Liturgy, the performance of the Visperad ceremony has declined rapidly in the last decades.
 In Iran, it is only celebrated as an outer ritual where ritual purity is not a requirement.
 Often there is only one priest instead of the two that are traditionally required, and the priests sit at a table with only a lamp or candle representing the fire.
 In India, it is only celebrated on a few special occasions, in particular the Gahambars.

 Structure

 The Visperad ceremony has received comparably little attention in modern scholarship.
-This is due to the editorial editions made early on, where the Visperad text was always edited separatly from the Yasna, thus, making it impossible to understand the liturgical arragement.
+This is due to the editorial editions made early on, where the Visperad text was always edited separately from the Yasna, thus, making it impossible to understand the liturgical arrangement.
 The first time, the Visperad was edited in its liturgical form was in a series of volumes by Kellens.